etleap/etleap-redshift-dev-days/README.md

 - Click Delete.
 - Click “Delete Stack”.

-This will take few min to delete all the resources.
+This will take few minutes to delete all the resources.